 Why hike Colca Canyon?

-Colca Canyon is the second deepest canyon in the world, and offers some breath taking views.
 Many small villages are dotted in and around the canyon, and locals here are traditional and very friendly.
 Colca Canyon is also famous for the Andean Condor, they are often seen spreading their huge wings as they soar above the canyon.
 Although the third most visited attraction in Peru, the canyon is without the hoards of tourists you may find elsewhere.
 The feeling of trekking through the Peruvian landscapes without another person in sight is simply unrivalled.
+In the 3 days we spent hiking Colca Canyon, we only met about 10 other tourists.
+More importantly, the scenery here took my breath away!
+The 3 days hiking in Colca Canyon were the highlight of my Peru trip.

 There are several different routes you can take during your hike, and therefore difficulty varies.
-You can go for 2,3 or 4 days, and trek from 3 to 9 hours a day depending on the route you choose.
+You can go for 2,3 or 4 days, and trek from 3 to 9 hours a day.
+It all depends on the route you choose.
 It is important to remember that whichever route you choose, you need to descend and ascend 1300m, so a relative level of fitness is needed.
 We are both moderately fit, and found our 3 day trek challenging.
 It is particularly hard on the knees.
 There are possibilities to take a horse or bus out of the canyon if you really feel you can’t make it back up.
+Personally, I really do not like the idea of putting my own considerable weight on the back of a tiny horse.
+I saw them carrying a few tourist out of the canyon, and it did not sit well with me.

 Nearly everyone who is arriving to hike Colca Canyon comes by bus from Arequipa.
 The main starting point for most routes is the small town of Cabanaconde.
 There are several buses a day from Arequipa, you can check times here.
 Price is 17 soles.
-In November when we took the bus, we bought tickets half an hour before departure and the bus was less than half full, however I am unsure if this is normal.
+In November when we took the bus, we bought tickets half an hour before departure.
+The bus was less than half full, however I am unsure if this is normal.
 Perhaps in high season you may have to book further in advance.
+As you drive from Arequipa to Colca Canyon, you are gradually ascending above sea level.
+Cabanaconde is 3287m above sea level.
+This is certainly enough to bring on altitude sickness, so be aware and stay hydrated.
+The road from Arequipa to Cabanaconde is full of twists and turns, and can bring on travel sickness.

 If doing this trek alone, it can be more difficult to see the famous Andean Condor.
 The Cruz del Condor lookout is about an hour away from Cabanaconde by bus.
 If you do an organised tour, you will usually stop at Cruz del Condor before you reach Cabanaconde.
 From here you can see the birds flying around the canyon, usually early morning.
 If you really want to make this stop, you could take an early bus to Arequipa after your hike, get dropped off at the lookout and then hop on the next bus.
 During our 3 days I saw 3 condors, so you don’t necessarily need to visit the lookout.
 Just keep your eyes peeled, especially early morning.